Hyperthyroidism in Cats

 Hyperthyroidism is the most common hormonal disease in cats over the age of 10.
 It results when the thyroid gland produces excessive thyroid hormone.

-The thyroid gland regulates metabolism.
-Overactivity of the thyroid in cats leads to significant weight loss despite an increased appetite.
-Other symptoms include vomiting, diarrhea, restlessness and irritability, and excessive thirst and urination.
+• Overactivity of the thyroid in cats leads to significant weight loss despite an increased appetite

-Cats with hyperthyroidism usually have a good energy level and appear to feel well, which often leads to a delay in diagnosis and treatment.
-This increases risk of complications like high blood pressure, kidney disease, and heart failure.
+• Cats with hyperthyroidism usually have normal energy levels and appear to feel good, which often leads to a delay in diagnosis and treatment -Delayed diagnosis may result in complications like high blood pressure, kidney disease, and heart failure

-There are four major treatment methods for hyperthyroidism: radioactive iodine, surgical removal, long-term medication, and lifelong dietary changes.
-Potential outcomes vary, but In most cases, the prognosis for hyperthyroidism is excellent.
+• There are four major treatment methods for hyperthyroidism: radioactive iodine, surgical removal, long-term medication, and lifelong dietary changes

 Hyperthyroidism is a common disease in cats, affecting 3-8% of cats over the age of 10.
 Annual screening blood tests are useful for identifying the disease before symptoms develop.
 Early diagnosis and treatment not only keep the disease from progressing, but also help prevent complications like high blood pressure, kidney disease, and heart disease.